No cigar: Interstellar object is cookie-shaped planet shard

 Arizona State University astronomers reported this week that the strange 148-foot (45-meter) object that appears to be made of frozen nitrogen, just like the surface of Pluto and Neptune's largest moon Triton.

 The study's authors, Alan Jackson and Steven Desch, think an impact knocked a chunk off an icy nitrogen-covered planet 500 million years ago and sent the piece tumbling out of its own star system, toward ours.
-The reddish remnant is believed to be a sliver of its original self, its outer layers evaporated by the sun.
+The reddish remnant is believed to be a sliver of its original self, its outer layers evaporated by cosmic radiation and, more recently, the sun.

 It's named Oumuamua, Hawaiian for scout, in honor of the observatory in Hawaii that discovered it in 2017.